jerzydziewierz/cfabric/README.md

 3. Consider using inheritance for related message types.
 4. Unsubscribe from messages when they're no longer needed to prevent memory leaks.
 5. Use shared pointers for the broker to ensure proper lifetime management.
+6. Design your subsystems to be modular and reusable.
+7. Use const references for message parameters in handler functions to avoid unnecessary copying.

-For more detailed information and advanced usage, please refer to the comments in the `cfabric.hpp` file.
+For more detailed information and advanced usage, please refer to the comments in the `cfabric.hpp` file and the provided test files.